kyragolightly/Geospatial-Fundamentals-in-QGIS/README.md

 # D-Lab GIS Fundamentals with QGIS workshop series

-This is the repository for D-Lab's introductory R-Fundamentals workshop series.
+This is the repository for D-Lab's introductory GIS Fundamentals with QGIS workshop series.
 Laptop, Internet connection, and Zoom account required.

 # Workshop Goals